dddrrreee/cs140e-25win/labs/7-uart/README.md

 Some notes:

-  1. If you look in the `2-fake-pi/Makefile` you see it's getting your `gpio.c` and `uart.c` from `libpi/src/` and pulling them into fake-pi.

-  2. If you look in `fakepi.c` you see there is some logic to buffer the UART writes while the TX and RX is disabled (the control register).
+  1. If you look in `fakepi.c` you see there is some logic to buffer the UART writes while the TX and RX is disabled (the control register).
 When the control is turned on, all buffered writes get written.

-  3. `cd` into `3-fake-pi/tests-uart` and run the test for `0-uart-init.c`.
+  2. `cd` into `2-fake-pi/tests-uart` and run the test for `0-uart-init.c`.
 You may have addresses written in order (there are multiple legal orders).
 If you don't match ours,  check with someone else and have some reason that the reorder you do is ok.